A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

-The Bayesian network is depicted in Fig.~\ref{fig:vertall} c) implying the following compensation rule:
+The Bayesian network is depicted in Figure~\ref{fig:vertall}(c) implying the following compensation rule:

 which can be analytically derived analogously to (\ref{eqn:arrowood}).
-In practice, the compensation parameters $\A_{k_n}, \m_{\b|k_n}, \C_{\b|k_n}$ are not estimated for each Gaussian component $k_n$ but for each regression class comprising a set of Gaussian components.
+In practice, the compensation parameters $\A_{k_n}, \m_{\b|k_n}, \C_{\b|k_n}$ are not estimated for each Gaussian component $k_n$ but for each regression class comprising a set of Gaussian components \cite{liao_uncertainty_2007}.

-\subsection{REMOS \cite{sehr_reverberation_2010, maas_formulation_2013}}
+\subsection{REMOS}

-As many other techniques, the REMOS (REverberation MOdeling for Speech recognition) concept assumes the environmental distortion to be additive in the melspectral domain.
-However, REMOS also considers influence of the $L$ previous clean speech feature vectors $\x_{n-L:n-1}$ in order to model the dispersive effect of reverberation and to relax the conditional independence assumption of conventional HMMs.
-The observation model reads in the logarithmic melspectral domain:
+As many other techniques, the \remos concept \cite{sehr_reverberation_2010, maas_formulation_2013} assumes the environmental distortion to be additive in the melspectral domain.
+However, REMOS also considers the influence of the $L$ previous clean speech feature vectors $\x_{n-L:n-1}$ in order to model the dispersive effect of reverberation and to relax the conditional independence assumption of conventional \hmms.
+The observation model reads in the \logmel domain:

 where the normally distributed random variables $\c_n, \h_n, \a_n$ model the additive noise components, the early part of the room impulse response (RIR), and the weighting of the late part of the RIR, respectively, and the parameters ${\boldsymbol\mu}_{1:L}$ represent a deterministic description of the late part of the RIR.
-The Bayesian network is depicted in Fig.~\ref{fig:remos} with $\b_n = [\c_n, \a_n, \h_n]$.
-In contrast to most of the other compensation rules discussed in this article, the REMOS concept necessitates a modification of the Viterbi decoder due to the introduced cross-connections.
-We refer to \cite{maas_formulation_2013} for the derivation of the corresponding decoding routine.
+The Bayesian network is depicted in Figure~\ref{fig:remos} with $\b_n = [\c_n, \a_n, \h_n]$.
+In contrast to most of the other compensation rules discussed in this article, the REMOS concept necessitates a modification of the Viterbi decoder due to the introduced cross-connections in Figure~\ref{fig:remos}.
+In order to arrive at a computationally feasible decoder, the marginalization over the previous clean speech components $\x_{n-L:n-1}$ is circumvented by employing estimates $\widehat{\x}_{n-L:n-1}(q_{n-1})$ that depend on the best partial path, i.e., on the previous \hmm state $q_{n-1}$.
+The resulting analytically intractable integral is then approximated by the maximum of its integrand: